jvwong/filterGene2Pubmed/article_hit_enrichment/readme.md

 |   |  |  |  |  |  |
 |  **Total** |  |  | 2065 | 240 | 10.4% |

-* 'hit' defined as an article containing at least one experimentally-verified interaction that is supported by the Biofactoid model

 # Data